KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

 - Feature: Add line highlighting on hover
+- Tweak: Updated the line highlighting sidebar language to be more clear (hopefully)
 - Fix: Removed pointer events from line highlights so you can select text under it

 = 1.16.1 - 2023-05-01 =